Understanding The Lean StartUp Methodology

 Being part of the lean startup methodology requires you to put the customer’s desires forward.
 Your customer is the one to test and experiment with your product by giving out a minimum viable product (MVP).
 You will have a go-ahead or withdrawal from the tests depending on what your customers will tell you as the feedback.
 If the input is positive, you can go ahead to produce more for the market, and if the input is negative, you might need to halt production as you find ways of improving the product or something else.

 1. Problem/solution fit stage

-This is the first stage of lean startup methodology; with this stage, the product developer identifies a problem.
-He or she is then set to solve it, but before getting to the solution stage, he or she has first to assess whether the problem is worth solving or not.
-If the problem is not worth solving, the product developer will then stop, and if it’s worth solving goes ahead to the next stage.
+This is the first stage of lean startup methodology; the product developer identifies a problem with this stage.
+They are then set to solve it, but before getting to the solution stage, they have first to assess whether the problem is worth solving or not.
+If the problem is not worth solving, the product developer will stop, and if it’s worth solving, it will go ahead to the next stage.
 This saves you from wasting money and time on things that are not worth it.

-You need first to understand whether the problem can really be solved or not.
-Critically analyze your solution and find out whether it’s the best solution and whether customers will choose it over any other alternatives when you confirm that it is really worth it other than find out from the market whether customers are ready to support and buy.
-This will give you a direction of whether to go ahead and produce a product for testing or whether to put it on a halt.
+You need first to understand whether the problem can be solved or not.
+Then, critically analyze your solution and find out whether it’s the best solution and whether customers will choose it over any other alternatives when you confirm that it is worth it other than find out from the market whether customers are ready to support and buy.
+This will give you a direction on whether to go ahead and produce a product for testing or whether to put it on a halt.

 2. Product/market fit stage

 This is the second stage of the lean startup methodology.
 At this stage, you are aware of the coverage of the problem, and now you have to find out the best product to address it and also test the way how people are attracted to the product; therefore, you have to start comparing different business models and solutions to find out which one will be successful.

 3. Growth stage

 This is the last and third stage of lean startup methodology, where the product developer focuses on expanding production and operation and adding more of the product to the market.

 The core principles of the lean startup methodology